hennessey/resume/resume.md

   - Software Developer _2015 - present_

-    - Responsible for maintaining and developing an internal API written in C# that aggregates critical information from several sources to provide a single source of truth for public facing services.
+    - Responsible for maintaining and developing an internal API written in C# that aggregates critical information from several sources to provide a single source of truth for flight, hotel and other itinerary information to public facing services.
 (MongoDB, rabbitMQ, MassTransit, MSSQL)
     - Responsible for mentoring and managing engineering interns
-    - Implemented a custom Content Management System as a single-page application using React, Redux and ReactRouter
+    - Implemented a custom Content Management System\* as a single-page application using React, Redux and ReactRouter
     - Transitioned from a non-technical (Business Analyst) role to engineering
-    - **Technical Environment**: React, C#, HTML/CSS, MongoDB, MSSqlServer
+    - **Technical Environment**: React, C#, HTML/CSS, MongoDB, MSSqlServer, git

+      \*_(yeah, I know, never roll your own CMS but I swear we had a great reason to do so)_

   - Business Analyst _2011 - 2015_